 Many of the features of the park have diabolical names, suggesting the inhospitable world all around you.
 The land features are named with biblical ferocity and some humor.
 At Devil’s Cornfield, north from Furnace Creek, for example, the arrowweed plants clump together in the manner of harvested corn stalks.

-Originally designated a monument, Death Valley’s name changed to National Park status in 1994.
+Originally designated a national monument, Death Valley’s name changed to National Park status in 1994.
 That change affected people’s perception of the area.
 A few more visitors came.
 Nevertheless, the regulations and policies that manage Death Valley remain mainly the same.
 All along, the Park Service recognized that Death Valley included both the features and the size that we associate with a National Park.

 The earlier legal status of Death Valley as a National Monument rather than a National Park was largely a political consideration.
 A National Monument can be created with a presidential signature.
 A National Park requires an act of Congress.
 When park advocate Stephen Mather shepherded Death Valley through Congress in 1933, it was thought appropriate to keep Death Valley at National Monument status.
 Mather himself had worked for the borax mining interests in Death Valley, so creating “their” National Park seemed impolitic.
 Moreover, California already had several National Parks, and creation of more National Parks is a legislative act requiring national cooperation.